You may not think that “tourist” and “Cleveland” naturally go together. But hear me out before you click away from this post.

-Food tour – Taste Cleveland Food Tours also offers a Tremont food tour.
+Food tour – You can also go on a Tremont food tour.

 Pose with the Cleveland script sign – There are 3 Cleveland script signs in the city, with one of them being in Tremont on Abbey Avenue.
 There's a dedicated parking lot for this particular one just under the bridge across the road.

 You can find everything in Tremont, from ethnic food to fine dining.

 - Loop – Coffee shop downstairs, record store upstairs

 - Sokolowski's University Inn – A Cleveland institution, this family-run restaurant has been serving up Polish and Eastern European food since 1923.

 - Grumpy's Cafe – There's nothing grumpy about their comfort food

 - Ushabu – A Japanese-style hot pot restaurant

 - Bourbon Street Barrel Room – For when you're craving New Orleans-style food